The following guidelines provide a description of how to submit a research grant application. Research grant applications can be submitted through:

 - If you want to do a project with a partner organisation, please see partnership preparation tools.

-Notify the Faculty Research Office and University Research Office as early as possible
+Notify the Faculty Research Office and University Research Services as early as possible

-Notify your Faculty and the University Research Offices as soon as you have found a research funding scheme that you are considering applying for.
-Email email@example.com and your Faculty Research Office.
+Notify your Faculty Research Office and University Research Services as soon as you have found a research funding scheme that you are considering applying for by completing a Notification of Intent.
+Please email email@example.com and your Faculty Research Office if you have any questions.

 - To help us best support your application.
 The earlier you notify us the better prepared we are to help you when you need assistance, and we may be able to provide you with immediate advice and tips to help you develop your proposal.